Pump: Specifications

+For optimal pump operation, NPSHa must always exceed NPSHr.
+This ensures the pump has enough pressure to prevent cavitation, a damaging condition.

 Pumping power

 The power imparted into a fluid increases the energy of the fluid per unit volume.
 Thus the power relationship is between the conversion of the mechanical energy of the pump mechanism and the fluid elements within the pump.
 In general, this is governed by a series of simultaneous differential equations, known as the Navier–Stokes equations.
 However a more simple equation relating only the different energies in the fluid, known as Bernoulli's equation can be used.
 Hence the power, P, required by the pump: